How is the 12-week qualifying period under the Agency Workers Regulations 2010 calculated?

 The qualifying period will also pause if there is a break due to a combination of the above reasons, except a break for the first reason listed above (ie a break of six weeks or less that is not covered by one of the other listed reasons).

-If an agency worker is absent for a reason related to pregnancy, childbirth or maternity during a protected period or due to maternity, paternity or adoption leave (which can be provided for through his or her relationship with the agency) the 12-week period will continue to accrue for the original intended duration, or the likely duration, of the assignment, whichever is the longer.
+If an agency worker is absent for a reason related to pregnancy, childbirth or maternity during a protected period or due to maternity, paternity or adoption leave (which can be provided for through their relationship with the agency) the 12-week period will continue to accrue for the original intended duration, or the likely duration, of the assignment, whichever is the longer.

 Absences that fall outside the above will normally have the effect of breaking service.